Sagnik-97/CreditCardFraudDetection_MastersThesis/README.md

 Models Used:
 Logistic Regression, Random Forest Classifier, XGBoost Classifier

-Each model was trained on the processed training set and evaluated using:
+Each model was trained on the processed training set and evaluated using: Accuracy, Precision, Recall, F1-score, ROC-AUC Score, Confusion Matrix

-Accuracy

-Precision

-Recall

-F1-score

-ROC-AUC Score

-Confusion Matrix

-Cross-validation using StratifiedKFold

 Evaluation focused on Recall and F1-score due to the importance of detecting minority fraud cases.

+⚙️ **Implementation Overview**
+The implementation focused on building and comparing machine learning models for fraud detection using a highly imbalanced dataset from Kaggle.

+**1. Data Preprocessing**
+Loaded the dataset and checked for null or missing values.

+Scaled the features using standard normalization to bring all variables to the same range.

+2. Handling Imbalanced Data
+Since fraud cases were rare, applied SMOTE to synthetically oversample the minority (fraud) class in the training set.

+3. Model Building
+Started with a baseline Logistic Regression model to establish a reference point.

+Built a Random Forest model and used RandomizedSearchCV to tune hyperparameters.

+Developed an XGBoost classifier and fine-tuned it similarly using randomized search.

+4. Model Evaluation
+Used cross-validation to test model robustness and reduce the risk of overfitting.

+Evaluated performance using classification metrics to compare model effectiveness.

+5. Objective
+The goal was to identify which model can most reliably detect fraudulent transactions after addressing data imbalance and optimizing model settings.